shrechochek/evolution-chess/README.md

 The game uses a custom-built engine

-The engine is adapted to work with cutsom pieces and evolutions
+The engine is adapted to work with custom pieces and evolutions

 The engine plays at approximately 1300 ELO